cch1999/prograph/README.md

 ## Acknowledgments

-* The author would like to acknowledge the help and supervision of Prof Michael Sternberg and Dr Suhail Islam during this project.
+* The author would like to acknowledge [Arian Jamasb](https://github.com/a-r-j) for the creation of the Graphein library and his help with using protein graphs.